unrealwork/atsd-use-cases/BaltimorePolice/README.md

 [![View in ChartLab](Images/button.png)](https://apps.axibase.com/chartlab/3f33d4ba/21/)

-The day of the week of these incidents can also be considered using the following
+The day of the week of these incidents can also be considered using this query:
-query:

 ```sql
 SELECT date_format(time, 'u'), count(*)